Tag Archives: soft-and-origami-robotics

 Medical Application of Origami and Soft Robotic Systems

-Our lab’s research in origami‐inspired robotics extends into the medical arena through collaborations with the University of Pennsylvania Hospital and the Children’s Hospital of Philadelphia, as well as with faculty like Prof. Jordan Raney (MEAM) and Prof. Flavia Vitale (Penn’s Center for Neuroengineering & Therapeutics).
+Our lab’s research in origami‐inspired robotics extends into the medical arena through collaborations with the University of Pennsylvania Hospital and the Children’s Hospital of Philadelphia, including partnerships with the Departments of Cardiology and Plastic Surgery.
+We also work closely with faculty such as Prof. Jordan Raney (MEAM) and Prof. Flavia Vitale (Penn’s Center for Neuroengineering & Therapeutics).
 These efforts focus on reconfigurable implants, artificial muscles, and soft actuators for medical devices.

 A central goal is to develop origami-inspired soft actuators that function as artificial muscles, leveraging advanced fabrication techniques to enable compact, flexible, and highly robust motion.
 By incorporating principles such as multistability and bistability from origami, we design actuator systems that can be easily reconfigured yet remain strong enough to perform clinically relevant tasks.
 Our lab also leads work on mechanical characterization of origami-inspired tubular structures for use as reconfigurable implants, aiming to reduce surgical invasiveness by creating implantable devices (e.g., heart or bile duct stents) that can be adjusted noninvasively.